Zaki-1052/GPTPortal/README.md

     - *Any free credits granted may expire after some time.*
 - **Insert API Key**:
   - Copy the generated API key and paste it into your `.env` file in the place of `your_api_key_here`.
     - Never share your key with anyone.
 This is what is used to pay for the API.
 Their billing system is explained in the Relevant Links, but basically, you pay out of your API Credit Balance for what you actually use, and it carries over from month to month.
 Refer to your personal usage page for more information.
-Your API is private and cannot be accessed by anyone online unless you post it.
+Your API is private and cannot be accessed by anyone online.

 #### 6. **Running the ChatBot Portal**